-Innerspring vs pocket coil mattresses: Which is best for your sleep?
+Innerspring vs pocket coil mattresses: which one is better for your sleep?

 What is an innerspring mattress?

 At the base is a layer of springs, known as a pack.
-These are metal coils with an hourglass shape – usually Bonnell or offset coils.
-Some innerspring mattresses use continuous coils, which is when a single wire is used to create a loose row of coils.
-We'll delve into the differences among innerspring types.
+These are metal coils with an hourglass shape, usually Bonnell or offset coils.
+Some innerspring mattresses use continuous coils, made from a single wire woven into a loose row of springs.

 The pros and cons of innerspring mattresses